ig-emediplan/specification/chmed23a/posology.md

 ## Introduction

-This document is an addition to the specification "eMediplan\_ChMed23A".
+This document is an addition to the main specification of [CHMED23A](./README.md).
 It focuses on the topic of posology and describes how to use the *PosologyDetail* objects and its dependencies (*TimedDosage* objects, *Dosage* objects, *Sequence* objects and *Application* objects).

 ## Conventions